WebMechanix/SimpleConsent/README.md

-# SimpleConsent
+# SimpleConsent (⚠️ IN ACTIVE DEVELOPMENT)

-**⚠️ IN ACTIVE DEVELOPMENT - DO NOT USE IN PRODUCTION**

-A proper release will be tagged when ready.
-There are likely bugs and missing features at this point in time.
+**A proper release will be tagged when ready.
+There are likely bugs and missing features at this point in time.**

 SimpleConsent is an ultra-lightweight, configuration-first, consent management library for web sites/applications.